sheezer/Data-Projects/ML-Regression/README.md

 ### 1.1- Transforming Target with Boston Dataset

-Apply transformations to make target variable more normally distributed for regression Apply inverse transformations to be able to use these in a regression context
+Transform target variables in a dataset in preparation for regression.
+Includes how to apply transformations to make target variable more normally distributed for regression and apply inverse transformations to be able to use these in a regression context.

+* Tools: Numpy, Pandas, Scikit-learn, Matplotlib  *

 ### 1.2- Linear Regression with Car Price Dataset